timOTdev/0010_practical_javascript/notes.md

 ## Review
 - We had a more complex behavior in this version
 - We practiced a lot of "for loops"
-- You should understand the whole project in the real world
+- You should understand the whole project when assigned in the real world
 - Then give it some pre-thought before you write the code

 # Interlude - Data types and comparisons